lucidrains/flash-cosine-sim-attention/README.md

 - <a href="https://github.com/ahennequ">Arthur Hennequin</a> for coaching me through my first CUDA kernel, and for coding up a simple <a href="https://github.com/ahennequ/pytorch-custom-mma">reference implementation</a>, which helped me to bootstrap the first kernel that comes within reasonable performance to baseline.
 This work would not have been possible without his expertise.

+- <a href="https://github.com/borisdayma">Boris Dayma</a> and <a href="https://github.com/rromb">Robin Rombach</a> for running experiments the simplified cosine sim attention with fixed scaling on some significant text-to-image models and verifying that it indeeds perform just as well as regular attention.

+- <a href="https://github.com/MarkusRabe">Markus Rabe</a> and <a href="https://tridao.me/">Tri Dao</a> for respectively penning the paper that showed attention does not require O(n²) memory, and Tri for putting it all together into <a href="https://github.com/HazyResearch/flash-attention">a CUDA kernel</a> and demonstrating superiority in speed using the tiled approach minimizing HBM accesses.
+Would not have been able to complete my pilgrimage looking for the ultimate attention formulation without their discoveries.

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research

 ## Supported head dimensions